 Can I get COVID-19 from the vaccine?

 No, the COVID-19 vaccine does not contain the live virus that causes COVID-19.
 This means that a COVID-19 vaccine cannot make you sick with COVID-19.
 The vaccine teaches our immune system to recognize and fight the virus that causes COVID-19.
 Your body may take several weeks to build immunity after getting the COVID-19 vaccine.
 That means it is possible a person could be infected with the virus that causes COVID-19 just before or just after vaccination.
 This is because the vaccine did not have enough time to build protection.
-You are considered “fully vaccinated” and therefore protected about 2 weeks after your last vaccine (after 2nd Moderna or Pfizer BioNTech vaccine or after 1st Janssen vaccine).
+You are considered “fully vaccinated” and therefore protected about 2 weeks after your last vaccine (after the 2nd Moderna or Pfizer BioNTech vaccine or after the 1st Janssen vaccine).

 What are the possible side effects?

 People may have mild side effects from the vaccine.
 Most do not have serious problems after being vaccinated.
 Your arm may be sore, red, or warm to the touch.
 These symptoms usually go away on their own within a week.
-Some people report getting a headache, chills or a fever after getting a vaccine.
+Some people report getting a headache, chills, or a fever after getting a vaccine.
 These side effects are a sign that your immune system is doing exactly what it is supposed to do.
-It is working and building up protection to disease.
+It is working and building up protection against disease.

 The risk of a rare blood clotting disorder called thrombosis with thrombocytopenia syndrome (TTS) has been reported following vaccination with the Janssen COVID-19 vaccine.
 Nearly all of those affected have been women ages 18 to 49 years old, with the condition happening at a rate of 7 for every 1 million vaccinated women in this age group.
-This condition is very rare, and the CDC and FDA have since recommended that the use of Janssen COVID-19 vaccine resume effective because the benefits outweigh the risks.
+This condition is very rare, and the CDC and FDA have since recommended that the use of the Janssen COVID-19 vaccine resume effective because the benefits outweigh the risks.

 Is the vaccine safe for my child?